SCUMSLang/Specification/README.md

 ## About

-SCUMSLang is a modern StarCraft User Map Settings language that has its goal to supersede the normally used language in StarEdit (nowadays superseded by ScmDraft) to define custom behaviour in maps.
+SCUMSLang is a modern StarCraft User Map Settings programming language that has its goal to supersede the normally used language in StarEdit (nowadays superseded by ScmDraft) to define custom behaviour in maps.

 ## Specification

 **Static variables**

 ```
-static <var_name> = <value>;
+static int var_name = <value>;
 ```

 **Functions**

 ```
+// Non-generic function
+function function_name() {

+}

+// Generic function
-function <function_name>() {
+function <generic_parameter_name>function_name() {

 }
 ```